onkelbeh/HomeAssistantRepository/README.md

 ## To-dos
 - Publish my ESPHome Configurations
-- Do more tests with Python 3.10
+- Do tests with Python 3.13
 - Convince the world to not run Home Assistant with Docker (see https://xkcd.com/1988/)

 ## Experiments in progress: